Do not cede space to BJP, says Mehbooba Mufti while urging youth in J-K to participate in polls | Politics

 She again lashed out at the BJP for the scrapping of Article 370 in 2019.

-"We have formed a bond of heart with this country, the constitutional bond, the bond of love, but what did you do?
+''We have formed a bond of heart with this country, the constitutional bond, the bond of love, but what did you do?
 You played with our dignity, our identity.
 You destroyed the whole state.
-This will not work," she added.
+This will not work,'' she said.

+Mufti said the people of Kashmir were questioning the accession to India due to the current situation in the country.

+"Kashmiris question us which country did they accede to?...
+But, I want to tell them that Kashmiris acceded to that India which Gandhi's grandson Tushar and Nehru's great-grandson Rahul are searching for in different corners of the country.
+I am talking about India formed by Nehru and Gandhi together, India where there was Hindu-Muslim unity, secularism, peoples' rights," she said.

-"If panchayat elections or municipal elections take place, I want to tell the youth especially not to cede space to them," she said.
+''If panchayat elections or municipal elections take place, I want to tell the youths especially not to cede space to them,'' she said.

 Mufti said local bodies or assembly was a power in the hands of the youth and they should not leave it to someone else.

-The PDP chief vowed to continue the struggle for the restoration of J-K's special status, saying everything taken from the people of J-K will be brought back "along with interest".
+The PDP chief vowed to continue the struggle for the restoration of J-K's special status, saying everything taken from the people of J-K will be brought back along with interest.
+She asked the people not to lose hope.

+The PDP chief said the people of J-K were bearing the ''brunt of the gun from both sides''.

+"J-K is going through difficult times.
+I know there is too much unemployment, but our life has become an agony.
+Youths are being arrested.
+On one hand, militants kill us in the name of informers.
+They kill our policemen, Kashmiri Pandits or those who come from outside.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)